KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/awx-operator-authentication.md

 - [Microsoft Entra](https://learn.microsoft.com/en-us/entra/fundamentals/create-new-tenant) Tenant is created.
 - Ansible AWX is installed using the [AWX Operator](https://github.com/ansible-community/awx-operator-helm).

-## Configuring Microsoft Entra Application
+## Registering the Ansible AWX Application in Microsoft Entra

 To configure Microsoft Entra as the Identity Provider for the Ansible AWX, it is necessary to create and configure an Application in the Microsoft Entra Admin Center: